wredan/COVID19-Dashboard/README.md

 # COVID19Dashboard

-COVID19Dashboard let you overview COVID19 cases, test, death data.
+COVID19Dashboard let you overview COVID19 cases, test, death, vaccination data.
 You can take a look at data of every country in the world.

 Angular Project created as exam's project for Mathematical and Statistical Methods, semester course of the three-year degree in computer science, in Catania, UNICT year 2020.